pjuhas/Cortex-Analyzers/README.md

 ---

-### IPAPI
+### IPTracker
-Checks IP address using ipapi.com.
+Checks IP address using IPTracker.

 Returns geolocation informations of IP address.

 #### Requirements
-Provide your API key from [IPAPI](https://ipapi.com) as a value of the key parameter.
+Provide your API key from [IPTracker](https://www.iptrackeronline.com) as a value of the key parameter.

 ---